 Chronic pain can be extremely debilitating.
 The difference between chronic and acute (temporary) pain is that the first one bothers us every single day or most days of the year.
 It can take motivation and joy away from us if we let it.
 I am not going to lie, I am the one to focus on my pain way too much.
 Here I talk about the connection between chronic pain and mental health so if you are interested, give it a read before you come back to this post.

-I have been dealing with chronic pain for more than 10 years now (if I remember it correct).
+I have been dealing with chronic pain for more than 10 years now.
 Some details about my condition can be found here.
 Recently I have been focusing more on CBT (cognitive behavioral therapy) for my anxiety, and I found that maybe, just maybe, some of that principles can be applied to chronic pain as well.
-And it turns out they can (at least from what I have found).
+And it turns out they can.

 Psychologist John Gottman came up with 5 steps to mindfully deal with difficult emotions (emotion coaching).
 According to chiropractor Dr. Ya-Ling Liou, same 5 steps can be applied to pain, so I am sharing them here with you.

 Awareness is very important when we are talking about emotions, as well as about pain.
 Most of the times we pay attention to our feelings about pain, our frustration and annoyance.
 Well, instead, it's recommended to pay attention to pain itself.

 It can be hard as we tend to try to avoid feeling pain, using medication, or distracting ourselves.
 However, listening carefully to our body is the first step to healing it.

 How does your pain feel and how would you describe it?
 According to Dr. Liou, many people have difficulty describing their pain, because they don't really pay attention to it.
 I think I am the same way.

 I have always struggled trying to describe my anxiety.
 When my therapist asked me: "How does it feel?"
 I couldn't find the right words.
 I could always easily say I hate my anxiety though.